sign-language-processing/sign-language-processing.github.io/src/index.md

 between gloss text representing sign-language signs and spoken language text.
 These texts commonly differ by terminology, capitalization, and sentence structure.

-@cihan2018neural experimented with various machine-translation architectures and compared between using an LSTM vs GRU for the recurrent model, as well as Luong attention [@luong2015effective] vs Bahdanau attention [@bahdanau2014neural], and various batch-sizes.
+@cihan2018neural experimented with various machine-translation architectures and compared between using an LSTM vs. GRU for the recurrent model, as well as Luong attention [@luong2015effective] vs. Bahdanau attention [@bahdanau2014neural], and various batch-sizes.
 They concluded that on the RWTH-PHOENIX-Weather-2014T dataset, which was also presented by this work, using GRUs, Luong attention, and a batch size of 1 outperforms all other configurations.